Jeannette expedition: Ship

 As no suitable ship was available in the U.S., De Long went to England, where he found Young's Pandora on offer at $6,000.
 The vessel's Arctic pedigree made it seem ideal, but Young's hesitancy about selling delayed the purchase until late 1877.
-At Bennett's instigation, Congress passed legislation that gave the Navy Department full control over the expedition; it would fly the American flag and the crew would be engaged by the navy and would be subject to naval discipline.
+At Bennett's instigation, Congress passed legislation that gave the Navy Department full control over the expedition; it would fly the American flag and the crew would be engaged by the Navy and would be subject to naval discipline.
 Bennett remained responsible for financing the enterprise, and undertook to reimburse the government for all costs incurred.
 Meanwhile, De Long was released from active duty to oversee Pandora's refit in England.

-In June 1878, after a thorough overhaul at Deptford on the Thames Estuary, Pandora was sailed to Le Havre in France where, on July 4, she was renamed Jeannette, after Bennett's sister who performed the ceremony.
+In June 1878, after a thorough overhaul at Deptford on the Thames Estuary, Pandora sailed to Le Havre in France where, on July 4, she was renamed Jeannette, after Bennett's sister who performed the ceremony.
 On July 15, the ship, manned by De Long and a small crew, sailed from Le Havre to begin the 18000 nmi voyage to San Francisco, the port from which the Arctic expedition was to sail.
 They arrived on December 27, 1878, and transferred Jeannette to Mare Island Naval Shipyard to undergo further work in readiness for a prolonged journey in the Arctic ice.

 De Long spent much of the early part of 1879 in Washington, D.C., promoting the expedition among officials, searching for appropriate crew members, and harrying Navy Secretary Richard W. Thompson for practical support.
 His requests included the use of a supply ship to accompany Jeannette as far as Alaska.
-Among the less standard equipment acquired by De Long was an experimental arc lamp system devised by Thomas Edison, which would supposedly provide light equivalent to 3,000 candles and thus transform the Arctic winter darkness.
-Having successfully undergone her sea trials, on June 28, ten days before her scheduled departure, Jeannette was formally commissioned into the Navy as USS Jeannette.
+Among the less standard equipment acquired by De Long was an experimental arc lamp system devised by Thomas Edison which would supposedly provide light equivalent to 3,000 candles and thus transform the Arctic winter darkness.
+Having successfully undergone her sea trials on June 28, ten days before her scheduled departure, Jeannette was formally commissioned into the Navy as USS Jeannette.